Skip to content

 Watering Schedule

-• Allow soil to dry out almost completely before watering
+• Allow the soil to dry at least halfway down before watering again

-• Water slowly and evenly until it just begins to drain
+• Water slowly and evenly to hydrate the soil without creating heaviness

 Fertilizer Tips

-• Skip feeding in fall and winter when growth slows down
+• Skip feeding during fall and winter as growth naturally slows

 Common Issues